The 8 Steps to Trust Deed Investing with a Self-Directed IRA

 - Pension Plans

-There may be multiple investors on a loan.
+There may be multiple investors on a First Trust Deed loan.
 An investor’s lending percentage equals the investor’s principal balance divided by the total loan balance, representing a percentage of the total loan on the property.

 Funds transferred are held in an independent trust account until presented to the title company to fund the loan.
 There are no fees to invest as the borrowers cover all costs associated with the loan.
 Self-Directed IRA custodians may charge an investment fee to process the transaction.